The CITATION CJ1+ (PLUS) PRIVATE JET, Jet Charter on Demand! Private Jet Charter Rates and Cost.

 The CITATION CJ1+ (PLUS) PRIVATE JET, Charter a Jet.
 Private Jet Flights can be done 365 Days a Year.

 The CITATION CJ1+ (PLUS) PRIVATE JET, Plane Charter or Jet Charter.
 Jet Cards allow for lower Hourly Rates.

-At the risk of stating the obvious, the CJ1+ is the enhanced version of the CJ1.
-Most private jets that are recreated in a “bigger and better” design are nearly identical to the original jets.
-The CJ1+ is no exception to this rule, but it does have some valuable upgrades.
+The Citation CJ1+ (Plus) Private Jet is the enhanced version of the CJ1.
+Most private jets that are recreated in a bigger and better design are nearly identical to the original jets.
+The CJ1+ (Plus) is no exception to this rule, but it does have some valuable upgrades.

-The already-low operating cost of the CJ1 was slashed to become the lowest operating cost of any comparable turboprop, and small upgrades on the engines and the increase of usable payload make a big difference.
+The Citation CJ1+ (Plus) Private Jet already-low operating cost of the CJ1 was slashed to become the lowest operating cost of any comparable turboprop, and small upgrades on the engines and the increase of usable payload make a big difference.